 Places where a more limited amount and range of restructuring is taking place, and on a much smaller scale than in TRAs.
 Study areas were Gorbals Riverside, Scotstoun multi-storey flats and St Andrews Drive.

 Wider Surrounding Areas (WSAs)

-Places of mixed housing types surrounding TRAs and LRAs that may be affected by the transformation of those areas and well as by improvements in their own housing stock.
-Study areas are Wider Red Road and Wider Scotstoun.
+Places of mixed housing types surrounding TRAs and LRAs that may have been affected by the transformation of those areas and well as by improvements in their own housing stock.
+Study areas were Wider Red Road and Wider Scotstoun.

 Housing Improvement Areas (HIAs)

-Places which are considered to be popular and functioning successfully, but where significant internal and external improvements are taking place to dwellings.
-Study areas are Birness Drive, Carntyne, Govan, Riddrie and Townhead.
+Places which were considered to be popular and functioning successfully, but where significant internal and external improvements were taking place to dwellings.
+Study areas were Birness Drive, Carntyne, Govan, Riddrie and Townhead.

 Peripheral Estates (PEs)

-Large-scale housing estates on the city boundary where incremental changes are taking place, particularly in terms of housing.
-These estates were originally entirely social rented but, there is now a significant element of owner-occupied as well as private rented housing.
-Private housing development and housing association core stock improvement works both take place on these estates.
-Study areas are Castlemilk and Drumchapel.
+Large-scale housing estates on the city boundary where incremental changes were taking place, particularly in terms of housing.
+These estates were originally entirely social rented but, there was a significant element of owner-occupied as well as private rented housing.
+Private housing development and housing association core stock improvement works both took place on these estates.
+Study areas were Castlemilk and Drumchapel.